 Essential Camera Equipment

-The following equipment is recommended for taking beautiful astrophotos.
+Like photographing glow worms, the following equipment is recommended for taking beautiful astrophotos.

 In addition, we recommend packing a warm jacket and plenty of snacks, as you’ll be out late at night during the chilliest parts of the year.